jlehikoinen/db-mover/README.md

 Go to Dropbox and see the photos in new location: e.g. `My Media Archive/2015/2015-03`

-Check the log file: `My Logs/db-webhook.txt`
+Check the Dropbox log file: `My Logs/db-webhook.txt`

 _Sometimes the web app reacts "slowly" and doesn't move the file to target folder instantly.
 This is because of the Redis lockfile and Dropbox webhook /delta behavior.
 To work around this, edit some file in Dropbox or take another photo and upload it.
 This should be fixed in the future.._